sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 ## Virt + GitOps Workshop

-Use OpenShift Virtualization & GitOps to deploy a demo vote application pod and a MySQL VM.
+Use OpenShift Virtualization & GitOps to deploy a demo application pod and a MySQL VM.

 Once the application is deployed this is what you will see in OpenShift's Topology View:

 <img src="./images/vote-app-plus-vm-demo.png" alt="Pod and VM working together as one application" width="500">

-We will use the OpenShift GitOps Operator (based on the ArgoCD project) to implement GitOps and deploy our demo application.
+We will use the OpenShift GitOps Operator (based on the [ArgoCD Project](https://argo-cd.readthedocs.io/)) to implement GitOps and deploy our demo application.

-First, delete any of the resources that may have been created in the cluster due to previous labs.
+First, delete any of the resources that may have been created in the cluster due to previous labs, e.g. Virtual Machines.

 ## Find and access your Git Repo URL

 Before we do anything, we need to take a look at your application manifests (yaml code) in our lab git server (Gitea), hosted on OpenShift.

-Note that whenever you are working in the OpenShift Console, it is always very important to select the correct OpenShift project in the top left of the Console.
+> **Note:** Note that whenever you are working in the OpenShift Console, it is always very important to select the correct OpenShift project in the top left of the Console.

 For example: